WordPress/gutenberg/docs/how-to-guides/data-basics/1-data-basics-setup.md

 We will build the application as a WordPress plugin, which means you need to have WordPress itself installed.
 One way to do this is by following the instructions on the [Getting Started](/docs/contributors/code/getting-started-with-code-contribution.md) page.
 Once your setup is complete, you can follow along with the rest of this tutorial.

+Also, this tutorial will lean heavily on Redux concepts such as state, actions, and selectors.
+If you are not familiar with them, you may want to start by reviewing [Getting Started With Redux](https://redux.js.org/introduction/getting-started).

 ## Creating a plugin

 We'll do all the development inside of a WordPress plugin.
 Let's start by creating a `wp-content/plugins/my-first-gutenberg-app` directory in your local WordPress environment.
 We will need to create three files inside that directory: